woohoolabs/yin/README.md

 #### Custom pagination

-If you need a custom pagination strategy, you may use the `RequestInterface::getPagination()` method which returns an array of pagination parameters.
+If you need a custom pagination strategy, you may use the `JsonApiRequestInterface::getPagination()` method which returns an array of pagination parameters.

 ```php